Vincent Kompany: Bayern Munich

 On 29 May 2024, Kompany was appointed as the new head coach of Bundesliga club Bayern Munich, signing a three-year deal.
 Burnley received a reported £10.2 million in compensation for the remainder of his contract, which made Kompany one of the most expensive managers in history.
 Bayern had won no trophies in the preceding season and were unable to get Thomas Tuchel to renew as manager, as well as missing out on candidates such as Xabi Alonso, Julian Nagelsmann and Oliver Glasner.

 Kompany's debut on 16 August 2024 was a 4–0 win away to 2.
 Bundesliga team SSV Ulm 1846 in the first round of the DFB-Pokal.
 Nine days later, his Bundesliga debut as a manager was a 3–2 win at VfL Wolfsburg.
 In mid-September, prior to their annual visit to Oktoberfest, his team scored 20 goals over three games – two away wins in the domestic league and a 9–2 Champions League victory over Dinamo Zagreb, becoming the first ever manager of a team to score more than eight goals in a Champions League match.

 On 4 May 2025, Bayern were confirmed as 2024–25 Bundesliga champions, having lost only twice in their 34 league matches.
+Later that year, on 21 October, Bayern Munich announced that Kompany has signed a new contract extension that will keep him at the club until 30 June 2029.

-On 21 October 2025, Bayern Munich announced that Kompany has signed a new contract extension that will keep him at the club until 30 June 2029.
+In the 2025–26 season, Kompany led Bayern Munich to a domestic clean-sweep; they kicked this off by beating VFB Stuttgart in the 2025 Super Cup.
+Kompany then guided Bayern to their second consecutive Bundesliga title where they scored a league-record 122 goals; he also became only the fourth coach after Pep Guardiola, Hansi Flick and Ernst Happel to win the competition in each of his first two seasons at the club.
+The only blot of the season was their being knocked out in the Champions League semi-finals by the defending champions Paris Saint-Germain.
+The season though ended in style, coincidentally as it began, with a 3–0 victory over defending champions VFB Stuttgart in the DFB Pokal final, marking the first time Bayern had won the trophy in six years.